Shift-ky/Senai-c/README.md

-# Repository develpment corse
+# Repository of systems development course
-This repositorys contains all activids for my course of programing.
+This repository contains all the activities of my programming course.
 ## Technology
 * Java
 * C